 - Linking genotype to phenotype through the development of genetic linkage maps

 Crop science research is regularly supported through contract research projects managed by James Hutton Limited.
-Current projects include, 'Strategies to reduce waste due to greening in potato tubers' and, 'Improving yield stability in UK blueberry production'.
+Recent projects include, 'Strategies to reduce waste due to greening in potato tubers' and, 'Improving yield stability in UK blueberry production'.